• Posted Date: 04/03/2024

 If you’ve already visited one doctor who gave you a diagnosis or treatment plan, but you want second doctor’s thoughts, that’s called seeking a second opinion.
 Essentially, a second opinion service involves talking to a new doctor, like a GP or specialist, to get their advice and viewpoint on your health issue or treatment.
 It’s a way to double-check your diagnosis or treatment plan, especially when you’re uncertain.
 This can help you make well-informed decisions about your health.
 Sometimes, your private health insurance might cover the cost, making it easier to get extra medical advice and feel more confident in your choices.

-How to get a second opinion
+How to get a second opinion without a referral?

 Seeking a second opinion can be pursued through various avenues.
 The most common approach is to ask your doctor or specialist for a referral to another expert in a different hospital and it’s important to follow the guidelines set by the General Medical Council (GMC).